rrrene/inch_ex/README.md

 Inch for Elixir provides a Mix task to give you hints where to improve your inline docs.
 One Inch at a time.

-[Inch CI](http://inch-ci.org) is the corresponding web service that provides continuous coverage analysis for open source projects.

 ## What can it do?